 The Number 1 Strategy to Beat the Pusher

-One of the best ways to destroy a pusher is to attack 2nd serves and take control of the points early on.
-One of the great ways to attack a 2nd serve is to use the buggy whip forehand finish, where the racquet goes way above your head and hooks over the body.
+One of the best ways to defeat a pusher in tennis is to attack 2nd serves and take control of the point early.
+You can practice this strategy on the court by using the buggy whip forehand finish.
+This technique requires you to take the racquet way above your head and hook it over the body.

 This type of forehand gives you more drive, spin and control.
 You should aim your return towards the middle of the court and have the ball go deep.
 Alternatively, you could go for a short crosscourt shot on the deuce side, or an inside in forehand on the ad side.
 On the backhand side, take the ball early inside the baseline.

-The targets when it comes to returning the serve with a backhand from the deuce side should be a down the middle or inside in return.
-And if you’re on the ad side, you could go for the middle or down the line return.
+When it comes to returning the serve with a backhand from the deuce side, consider aiming down the middle or inside in.
+If you’re on the ad side, you could go for the middle or down the line return.

 Serve Wide and Volley Short

-Serving wide and volleying short is a great strategy against pushers who all like to stand really far back.
+Serving wide and volleying short is a great strategy against tennis pushers, who like to stand really far back.
 You can serve down the T, or go out wide, and then approach the net.
-If your short volley lands right at the service line, the pusher won’t be able to get to it as he’s standing several feet behind the baseline.
+If your short volley lands right at the service line, the pusher won’t be able to get to it.
+Why? because he’s standing several feet behind the baseline.

 Use The Drop Shot

 P.S. – Ready to take it to the next level with your tennis?
-Click here to get a free tennis course inside the Tennis Evolution App.
-Learn the exact step-by-step system that has transformed the games of thousands. of players worldwide.
+Click here to get a free membership (no credit card required) which includes 21 lessons covering all aspects of your tennis ($567 value).
+Learn the exact step-by-step system that has transformed the games of thousands of players worldwide.